mozilla/ActiveData/docs/Data Strategy 170109.md

 **ActiveData Detriments**

 * bespoke query language is hard to use
-* although some queries are fast, specific queries are not fast enough
+* The performance for specific queries can be slow compared with acceptable latency for an interactive system
 * no SQL support
 * ActiveData depends on only Kyle, which is a dangerous single point of failure